-PROPOSED FUNDING LEVELS
+FUNDING LEVELS

-The funding recommendations for FY20 considered NJCEP's historic results and forecasts for the year.
-Staff is recommending that the Board maintain a funding level of \$344,665,000 for FY20.
+The funding recommendations for FY21 considered NJCEP's historic results and forecasts for the year.
+Staff is recommending that the Board maintain a funding level of \$344,665,000 for FY21.
 Following the enactment of the COVID-19 Fiscal Mitigation Act, L. 2020, c.
-19, this FY20 CRA Rev 2.0 implements the appropriate elements of the extension of FY20 through September 30, 2020 for all intents and purposes.
-The following table summarizes the initially approved budget for NJCEP funding.
+19, the FY20 was extended through September 30, 2020.
+This FY21 CRA reflects that change and provides funding levels for October 1, 2020 through June 30, 2021.
+The following table summarizes the appropriate funding levels for NJCEP FY21 budget.